dsp-jetpack/JetPack/doc/deployment_guide.md

 **Switch with Cumulus OS, configurations can be done using following commands:**

-* **Switch configurations for 5 port nics, port-channel of compute Bond1 interfaces should be in floating vlan:**
+* **Switch configurations for five port nics, port-channel of compute Bond1 interfaces should be in floating vlan:**

     ```bash
     $ net add bond <compute node bond1> bridge vids <floating ip vlan>